The Fisherman is Angry

 Blowing crazily against the waters

-The shoal of fishes appearing disappearing for shelter.
+The shoal of fishes appears, disappearing for shelter.

 Gbum!
 Gbum!
 Gbum!
 It thunders.